AleCamplani/FPGA_track_lab/README.md

 is used to add to the repo new files or the files that you have modified

 The command:
-  > git commit -m "A meaningful but not to long message to explain what I am pushing"
+  > git commit -m "A meaningful but not too long message to explain what I am pushing"

 is used to generate the commit, that can will be later shown in the timeline.